Bitbol-Lab/DiffTrees/diff-evol-tree-search-main-fitness/readme.md

-In this folder the sequences have a fixed number (`m`) of aleatory mutations and the ancestral root is a sequence of length `sl` filled with zeros.
+In this folder the sequences have a fixed number (`m`) of aleatory mutations and the ancestral root is an aleatory sequence of length 198, where 1000 mutations have been introduced to create an already low energy root .
 At each bifurcation, the Hamming Distance between parent-child can be lower than `m`, (possible to mutate the same index twice but forced to mutate in another state), even without fitness.

 In this folder, `sl` has to be 198, and we can either choose an alphabet size of 2, or 20.